LucaBernardinii/progetto_di_natale/README.md

 ## Briscola Remastered

 ### Introduction
-This is a rerelease of the old Python Briscola Romagnola, this project refactors the code making it more readable with Object Oriented Programmation.
+This is a rerelease of the old Python Briscola Romagnola, this project refactors the code making it more readable with Object Oriented Programming.

 This code features all the old functionalities as well as new features to improve the game, allowing you to play the traditional Briscola romagnola italian card game.